pkgcore/pkgcore/doc/dev-notes/framework/intro.rst

   much for pkgcore innards.
 .frozen
-  boolean.  basically, does it account for things changing without it's knowledge, or does it not.  frozen=True is faster for ebuild trees for example, single check for cache staleness. frozen=False is slower, and is what portage does now (meaning every lookup of a package, and instantiation of a package instance requires mtime
+  boolean.  basically, does it account for things changing without its knowledge, or does it not.  frozen=True is faster for ebuild trees for example, single check for cache staleness. frozen=False is slower, and is what portage does now (meaning every lookup of a package, and instantiation of a package instance requires mtime